Autodesk Factory Design Utilities Software 2025 | Get Prices and Buy

 Designers and engineers use Autodesk Factory Design Utilities to create a digital representation of their factory layout.

 Factory Design Utilities provides the flexibility to create and edit your factory layouts in 2D or 3D using AutoCAD or Inventor.
 Choose from a library of thousands of factory assets to drag into your design.
-Optimise your layout using material flow analysis tools, check for interferences and schedule the installation of the equipment without leaving the tools included in the Product Design & Manufacturing Collection.
+Optimize your layout using material flow analysis tools, check for interferences, and schedule the installation of the equipment without leaving the tools included in the Product Design & Manufacturing Collection.

-FlexSim (US Site) is Autodesk’s 3D discrete event simulation software, and it can be used to model the operational processes in your proposed factory layout.
-You can run experiments to test your design under different conditions and find the optimal configuration of processes, staff and resources.
+FlexSim is Autodesk’s 3D discrete event simulation software, and it can be used to model the operational processes in your proposed factory layout.
+You can run experiments to test your design under different conditions and find the optimal configuration of processes, staff, and resources.
 Use FlexSim to predict if your throughput will be on target before you build or re-tool your factory.

 Factory Design Utilities runs on Microsoft® Windows® 10.
 See Factory Design Utilities system requirements for details.

-Your Factory Design Utilities subscription gives you access to install and use the three previous versions.
+Your Factory Design Utilities subscription gives you access to install and use the 3 previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.

-With a subscription to Factory Design Utilities software, you can install it on up to three computers or other devices.
+With a subscription to Factory Design Utilities software, you can install it on up to 3 computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement (US Site).
+Please refer to the Software License Agreement.

 Launch your trial software and click Subscribe Now on the trial screen or buy Factory Design Utilities here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.